Home

 • Often overlooked, but a core piece of AppMetrics is telling you how the logic flows in your application.
 So many Companies have lost the original application architect (we call him Fred) and really don't know how it, really, all fits together.
 This is core though - if you don't know where you came from, how do you know where you are going!

-1. Get the Com+ application to run at its very best before you begin the switch.
+1. Get the COM+ application to run at its very best before you begin the switch.

 • Some (optimistic) developers say, "We'll be replacing that, so getting it running correctly now is pointless".
-The fact remains, if you can't get it running properly in the relatively fast Com+ world, then .NET will eat you alive!
+The fact remains, if you can't get it running properly in the relatively fast COM+ world, then .NET will eat you alive!
 Some architects have looked at what they offer in the CLR, for instance, in terms of transactional control and said no way can this architecture process what we need!

 1. Recognizing that not all of the application will run in the same way under the pure .NET umbrella.